bbauska/Manhattan-Project-2.0/README.md

 from a novel discussion point on my channel.
 But I speak often of creative classification loopholes within the DOE that legacy programs enjoy to safeguard UFO activities.
 One such mclassification is the concept of special nuclear material whose information is inherently covered by restricted data.

 And as David Grus just stated, such a system can be abused to improperly classify UFO materials under extremely strict DOE classification controls, essentially safeguarding UFO materials and information with the same severity as nuclear secrets.
 Indeed, the 1954 Atomic Energy Agreement section 142 to be specific also gave statutory authority for transclassified foreign nuclear information or TFNI which was given the unique name of TFNI in 2010 under 32 CFR part 2001.
 Transclassified foreign nuclear information exists as a type of classified information, not inherently a classification level like restricted data and formally restricted data within the DOE.

-For example, here restricted data may get transclassified out of the restricted data section under section 142 of the 1954 atomic energy agreement. then handled like national security information but still subject to atomic energy protections like exemption from declassification.
+For example, here restricted data may get transclassified out of the restricted data section under section 142 of the 1954 atomic energy agreement.
+Then handled like national security information but still subject to atomic energy protections like exemption from declassification.
 Essentially TFNI enjoys both the atomic energy commission and executive order classification framework.
 TFNI is the language used specifically in the Schumer legislation aka the UAPDA where it is explicitly stated UFO legacy programs have mclassified UFO materials, data, files, programs, discoveries, etc. as transclassified foreign nuclear information to utilize the most deep sixed channels of US classification.

 This is where our section on classification and information control ties into our physical security section.
 I have spoken numerous times on how DOE classification controls are abused for legacy operations and thus special teams operating under DOE controls are mobilized for legacy activities.
 These include DOE SRTs or special response teams which are tasked with safeguarding premier DOE NNSA sites like Sandia, Oak Ridge, and Los Alamos.